o19s/quepid/README.md

 To check the Ruby syntax:

 ```
-bin/docker r bundle exec rubocop
+bin/docker r rubocop
 ```

 ### All Tests

-If you want to run all of the tests in one go (before you commit and push for example), just run the special rake task:
+If you want to run all of the tests in one go (before you commit and push for example), just run these two commands:

 ```
+bin/docker r rails test
-bin/docker r bin/rake test:quepid
+bin/docker r rails test:frontend
 ```

+For some reason we can't run both with one command, _though we should be able to!_.

 ### Performance Testing